 Causes of Bulbar Palsy can be from any of the following conditions:

 - Subacute meningitis (carcinoma, lymphoma)

 - Inflammatory – Guillain-Barré syndrome, Lyme disease

+Treatment for Bulbar Palsy aims to help people cope with the symptoms of this disease.
 As there is no cure for Bulbar Palsy, treatment is essentially limited to medical management and support.
-For patients presenting with Bulbar Palsy, treatment will be directed to the underlying cause of the syndrome.
-Medication may include intravenous immunoglobulin (antibody) and steroids.
-Physical therapy can help to improve posture, slow muscle atrophy, and aid joint mobility.
-Spasticity can be reduced via strength and stretching exercises.
-Speech therapy, and additional therapy to assist with difficulties in chewing and swallowing are essential for management as well.
-A balanced diet and proper nutrition will be needed to maintain body weight and strength.
+At New York Facial Paralysis, treatment will be directed to the underlying cause of the syndrome.
+Medication may include intravenous immunoglobulin and steroids.
+Physical therapy can help improve posture, slow muscle atrophy, and aid joint mobility.
+Call our office to schedule a consultation.